 The first thing to remember is that the child’s report card is the child’s responsibility—it is not ours.
 Although it’s easy to get down on ourselves when kids perform poorly, it’s very important for our mental health, and for theirs, to remember that they are responsible for their learning and their grades.

 We can’t control every action they take or decision they make.

 As educators and parents, we can only improve their chances for high achievement by modeling responsibility, establishing a safe and calm environment, providing excellent instruction, and demonstrating excitement for learning.

 Many highly successful people struggled with grades as children.

-Thirdly, if we can consistently demonstrate empathy rather than anger or frustration, the odds of them overcoming their difficulties dramatically increase.
+If we consistently demonstrate empathy, rather than anger or frustration, the odds of them overcoming their difficulties dramatically increase.
 Is empathy really that powerful?
 Yes indeed!
 In fact, a growing body of research is demonstrating that warmth (i.e., empathy) is strongly correlated with higher achievement and better behavior.
-(If you like reading research studies: Rivers, Mullis, Fortner & Mullis, 2012 and Silt, Hughes, Wu & Kwock, 2012.)
+The next time you are confronted with bad grades from your child, you might try this:

-Rather than fighting with kids about their grades, consider studying, From Bad Grades to a Great Life!
-If it doesn’t completely change your life, I’ll buy it back.
+Rather than fighting with kids about their grades, consider studying my book, From Bad Grades to a Great Life!

 On Tuesday, August 24, we held our FREE special event, The Single Greatest Gift Parents Can Give: A Love and Logic Back to School Event.
 If you missed this informative event, you can watch the replay here.